RasmusRPaulsen/DTUImageAnalysis/exercises/ex8-CatsCatsCats/readme.md

 **Exercise 26:** *Generate synthetic versions of your cat, where you change the n_components_to_use from 1 to for example 50.*

-We can compute (squared) Euclidean distances in PCA space between your cat and all the other cats by:
+We can compute Euclidean distances in PCA space between your cat and all the other cats by:

 ```python
 comp_sub = components - pca_coords
 pca_distances = np.linalg.norm(comp_sub, axis=1)
 ```

 **Exercise 27:** *Find the id of the cat that has the smallest and largest distance in PCA space to your missing cat.
 Visualize these cats.
 Are they as you expected?
-Do you think your friends and family will notice a difference?*
+Do you think your neighours will notice a difference?*

 You can also find the n closest cats by using the `np.argpartition` function.